Wang Yingkai: Nickname

 Owing to his obesity, he was called Fat Wang by his colleagues and subordinates alike.

 Wang Yingkai and Sun Chuanfang

 While in Jinan, Wang married the second eldest sister of Sun Chuanfang and provided financial support to the Sun family, which was very poor at the time.
 Sun was able to use natural abilities and his brother-in-law's position in the army to enroll in the newly created Baoding Military Academy.
-Wang also sent Sun abroad to Japan for further military study, where he graduated from the Imperial Japanese Army Academy.
+Wang also sent Sun abroad to imperial Japan for further military study, where he graduated from the Imperial Japanese Army Academy.
 Upon Sun's return from Japan, Wang and his political ally, Tie Liang, happened to be the ones presiding over the examination aimed at testing fresh graduates' ability.
 Sun passed the tests and became an officer of the Beiyang army, and later became a Zhili warlord and leader of the "League of Five Provinces" in the early 1920s.